Leazael/scf-wiki/content/Concepts/Technological/Electricity.md

 Most devices generate their own electricity from [[Miasma]] by use of the [[Holtzmann-Effect]], though larger devices often make use of [[Commutator]] instead, as they are generally more reliable at larger scales.

+# Appliances
 Electric current can be easily and cheaply distributed through the use of copper wires.
 However, as large electrical networks tend to provoke [[Gremlin]] infestations, long range transmission, up to several kilometres, is usually performed using a [[Reichenbach Resonator]], or, more rarely, by the application of [[Gremlin]]-resistant silver cables.

+Household electricity is mainly used as a convenient source of lighting and heating.
+Other larger devices, such as freezers, are often run communally, and are usually directly power by larger commercial 775Bml [[Miasma]] tanks.